 on the "small print" of each resolution.
 His voice at the convention was highly respected and his influence on the final product much greater than the population of his home base.
 Liberals Represented The Liberal Party was ably represented both on the floor and in the behind-the-scenes negotiations by Alex Rose, David Dubinsky and the Rev. Donald S. Harrington.
 A good natured whisper went through the chamber when Republican vice-president Perry B. Duryea rose to speak-"Watch him, he's making points for the next gubernatorial campaign."
-Both Minority Leader Brydges and Majority Leader Moses Weinfrequently tempers from flying out of control with deft touches of humor and a solid knowledge of A peppery former Chief Judge of the State Court of Appeals, Charles Desmond, livened discussions and put the debate in sharp focus on innumerable occasions .
-Wagner Choosey Former New York City Mayor Robert F. Wagner chose his issues and his occasions for debate carefully but won most praise for his work off the floor and in committee.
-To many delegates, Harold L. Fisher, who serves as counsel to Speaker Travia, was probably the best informed man at the convention and one of the hardest work- But who won?
+Both Minority Leader Brydges and Majority Leader Moses Weinstein kept debate in hand and frequently tempers from flying out of control with deft touches of humor and a solid knowledge of the issues.
+A peppery former Chief Judge of the State Court of Appeals, Charles Desmond, livened discussions and put the debate in sharp focus on innumerable occasions .
+Wagner Choosey Former New York City Mayor Robert F. Wagner chose his issues and his occasions for debate carefully but won most praise for his work off the floor and in com- To many delegates, Harold L. Fisher, who serves as counsel to Speaker Travia, was probably the best informed man at the convention and one of the hardest work- But who won?

 It wasn't the Democratic Party.
 It wasn't the Republican Party.
 The Reform Democrats gained little.

 Even U.S. Senator Robert F. Kennedy and Governor Rockefeller failed to convince the convention of major points they sought.

 It was a convention whose greatest fear is that its accomplishments will be rejected by the

-10 Days .- \$299
+10 Days - \$299

 Bahama Tour At Christmas Is Now Open

-Christmas tour to Grand Bahama Island from Dec.
+A Christmas tour to Grand Bahama Island from Dec.
 22 to Dec.
 31 is now open to Civil Service Employees Assn. members and their immediate families.
 The 10day tour will depart from New York City and return there.

-Included in the price of \$299 are round-trip jet transportation, gourmet breakfast and dinner air-conditioned rooms at Oceanus Hotel, entertainment and some parties.
+Included in the price of \$299 are round-trip jet transportation, for the civil service employees as gourmet breakfast and dinner, air-conditioned rooms at the Oceanus Hotel, entertainment and some parties.

 For reservations and information brochures, write at once to Sam Emmett, 1060 East 28th St., Brooklyn, N.Y.
 11210.
 Telephone after 5 p.m. is (212) 253-4488.

 CIVIL SERVICE LEADER

 America's Leading Weekly

 for Public Employees

 97 Duane St., New York, N.Y.
-19067
+10007

-Telephone: 312 BEckman 3-5610
+Telephone: 212 BEckman 3-6010

 Published Each Tuesday

-at 200 Lafayette St.
+at 299 Lafayette St.

-Bridgenget, Coun.
+Bridgeport, Conn.

 Business and Editorial Office:

 97 Duane St., New York, N.Y.
+10007

+Entered as second-class matter and

-19097 Entered as second-class matter and second-class postage paid.
-October 8, 1939 at the post office at Bridgeport, Conn., under the Act of March 3, 1879.
-Member of Audit Bureau of Circulations.
-Subscription Price \$5.00 Per Tear Individual Copies, 16e
+Entered as second-class matter and second-class postage paid.
+October 8, 1939 at the post office at Bridgeport.
+Conn., under the Act of March 3, 1879.
+Member of Audit Bureau of Circula-tions.

+Subscription Price \$5.00 Per Year' Individual Copies, 10e